aryan-bansal/Image-Crafter/README.md

 ## Overview

-**Image Crafter** is a C-based image processing tool designed to read image data in '.ipi.' format, process it using a machine model, and output the results in the PPM (Portable Pixmap) format.
+**Image Crafter** is a C-based image processing tool designed to read image data in '.ipi' format, process it using a machine model, and output the results in the PPM (Portable Pixmap) format.
 This project leverages a modular design, utilizing multiple header files that encapsulate functionality for layers, pixels, and the underlying machine architecture.

 ## Features